 The choice between NS-M and INS-M is based on the application context: NS-M fosters the reconstruction of the lower levels of a hierarchy starting from a node, vice versa INS-M fosters the reconstruction of the upper levels.
-This difference between the models should become clearer if we consider a relevant example of how OAI-PMH and the presented set data models can be successfully used to overcome well-known problems in data exchange.

-4.1 The Set Data Models and OAI-PMH Applied to the Archives
+4.3 The Set Data Models and OAI-PMH Applied to the Archives

-This subsection describes how we can exchange archival metadata in a distributed environment and it is a continuation of the work presented in [5].
+This subsection describes how we can exchange archival metadata in a distributed environment and it is a continuation of the work presented in [6].
 A brief introduction regarding the archive peculiarities is worthwhile for a better understanding of the proposed solutions.
 An archive is a complex cultural organization which is not simply constituted by a series of objects that have been accumulated and filed with the passing of time.
 Archives have to keep the context in which their documents have been created and the network of relationships among them in order to preserve their informative content and provide understandable and useful information over time.
 The context and the relationships between the documents are preserved thanks to the strongly hierarchical organization of the documents inside the archive.
 Indeed, an archive is divided by fonds and then by sub-fonds and then by series and then by sub-series and so on; at every level we can find documents belonging to a particular division of the archive or documents describing the nature of the considered level of the archive (e.g. a fond, a sub-fonds, etc.).
 The union of all these documents, the relationships and the context information permits the full informational power of the archival documents to be maintained.

 In the digital environment an archive and its components are described by the use of metadata; these need to be able to express and maintain such structure and relationships.
-The standard format of metadata for representing the complex hierarchical structure of the archive is Encoded Archival Description (EAD) [9], which reflects the archival structure and holds relations between documents in the archive.
+The standard format of metadata for representing the complex hierarchical structure of the archive is Encoded Archival Description (EAD) [10], which reflects the archival structure and holds relations between documents in the archive.
 On the other hand to maintain all this information an EAD file turns out to be a very large XML file with a deep hierarchical internal structure.
 Thus, accessing, searching and sharing individual items in the EAD might be difficult without taking into consideration the whole hierarchy.
 On the other hand, users are often interested in the information described at the item level, which is typically buried very deeply in the hierarchy and might be difficult to reach [11].
-These issues can be overcome by describing the hierarchical organization of an archive as a family of sets in the NS-M, where the documents belonging to a specific division of the archive become metadata belonging to a specific set.

-In Fig. 4 we can see two approaches to representing the archival organization and documents.
+In Fig. 2 we can see two approaches to represent the archival organization and documents.
 The first approach is the EAD-like one in which the whole archive is mapped inside a unique XML file which is potentially very large and deeply hierarchical.
 All information about fonds, sub-fonds or series as well as the documents belonging to a specific archival division are mapped into several XML elements in the same XML file.
 With this approach we cannot exchange precise metadata through OAI-PMH, rather we have to exchange the whole archive.
-At the same time it is not possible to access a specific piece of information without accessing the whole hierarchy [10].
+At the same time it is not possible to access a specific piece of information without accessing the whole hierarchy.